ratt-ru/simms/src/README.md

 import uvgen

 # initialise UVCreate instance
-uv = UVCreate(antennas=opts.antennas, direction="J2000,0,-30", tel="meerkat", coord_sys="enu")
+uv = uvgen.UVCreate(antennas='MeerKAT.enu.txt', direction="J2000,0,-30", tel="meerkat", coord_sys="enu")
+# In this case I use the lon,lat in the CASA database because tel="meerkat" is known to CASA.
+# If using ENU coordinates, you have to specify coord_sys else ITRF will.

-# Then to generate the uv-coverage for an 8hr synthesis with a 60s integration time run.
+# To generate the uv-coverage for an 8hr synthesis with a 60s integration time run.
-# The ENU to ITRF conversion is done if coord_sys='enu'.
 uvw = uv.itrf2uvw(h0=[-4,4], dtime=60/3600., save='uvcov-test.png', show=True)
 ```